BekaValentine/cyberpunk_game/tasks.md

 doors should always be openable SOMEHOW and there should always be a variety of options but the logical space of options is basically always there and that provides places where the actual options might be limited. for instance, every door in principle can be opened with a stolen key but whether THIS door can and how easy it is to find and steal a key depends on many things. this is what the player has to figure out. the play has to discover what their options are with every door, every lock, every computer, etc.

+one interesting kind of problem for the player to solve might be something like a mission to disable surveillance tech, or alternatively/from a different role based on player choices, to do some secret mission during the time the surveillance is disabled

 ### Example tasks, backward chaining from the goal

 Goal: Gain access to Mega Corp's R&D facility -- FINAL PART OF MACRO-MISSION